MountainAndMorning/slice-doc/docs/download/README.md

 After install this software and restart your computer, you need reinstall TIMESlice and the error should disappear.

 # Update log

+## V4.7.0
+- Add opacity selector for segmentation.
+- Add cross marker for each seg view.
+- Add screenshot function for the seg module.
+- Add switch background function for the seg module.
+- Add a new epicardium seg model for pulmonary plain CT.
+- Improve the lasso tool.

 ## V4.6.0
 - Add the export log menu.